learn-co-students/yale-web-2019/12-sinatra-intro/README.md

 - `DELETE`: We're deleting data from our database
 - `PATCH`/`PUT`: We're updating data within our database

-Each of these will correspond to the 4 database actions we can do
+Each of these will correspond to the 4 database actions we can do (CRUD)

-### RESTful Routes
-A convention we'll follow when writing routes

-**Rule 1 is the golden rule of MVC**:
-> The model represents the data, and does nothing else.
-The model does NOT depend on the controller or the view.
-In other words, **THE MODEL DOES NOT INTERACT WITH THE VIEW, AND THE CONTROLLER DOES ALL THE WORK!**

 ### Convention over Configuration
 Convention over configuration (also known as coding by convention) is a software design paradigm used by software frameworks that attempts to decrease the number of decisions that a developer using the framework is required to make without necessarily losing flexibility.

+# Application Flow
+This is absolutely important!
+You will need to understand how the from the url to the view works.
+Remember, you want type into the URL for the web browser, then it hits the application controller then it goes through each action then performs whatever it is supposed to then pops up into the screen.

 ### Helpful Packages